rollerworks/search/doc/searches.rst

 This exception provides the following properties:

-* fieldName: Name of the field that is missing in the condition
+* fieldName: Name of the field which is missing in the condition
-* groupIdx: the group index that in which the field is missing
+* groupIdx: the group index in which the field is missing
-* nestingLevel: the nesting level at the with the field is missing
+* nestingLevel: the nesting level at which the field is missing

 GroupsNestingException
 ~~~~~~~~~~~~~~~~~~~~~~